SupahNickie/Ruby-Fundamentals/readme.md

 Cracking the Coding Interview Questions
 =======================================
-Written by Gayle Laakmann, Cracking the Coding Interview presents technical interview style questions (with solutions in the back written in Java) covering the fundamentals of computer science.
+Written by Gayle Laakmann, Cracking the Coding Interview (this file based on the 4th edition) presents technical interview style questions (with solutions in the back written in Java) covering the fundamentals of computer science.
 I began going through and answering the questions in Ruby, which are presented in this repo with somewhat description method names to help those who do not have the book to see what the methods are trying to accomplish.

 Merge Sort
 ==========